 About the Program

 Court Reporting involves using shorthand skills and a stenotype machine to transcribe spoken or recorded speech into a written document, creating the official transcript of court proceedings, hearings, testimonies, etc. Court Reporters play a critical role in the legal system and are in high demand across the country.
 Court Reporters are employed by court reporting companies for court systems or may work on a freelance basis.
-Also, they may find work captioning spoken words for the deaf or hard-of-hearing for television or public events.
+They may also find work captioning spoken words for the deaf or hard-of-hearing for television or public events.